Jonathan Scott (television personality): Personal life

 Scott has two small dogs, Gracie and Stewie, whom he calls his "kids".
 In an interview with People, he said he wanted to have children before he was age 45, adding that he would adopt if he is not in a relationship.

 While filming the first season of Property Brothers, Jonathan said he became depressed, not socializing for over six months, which Drew helped him through.
 The twins, along with their brother JD, maintain a "no B.S." policy that means they are always honest with each other when something bothers them, and then try to move on from it; they credit this with helping them get along.

 Scott appeared in a Nevada political ad supporting an amendment to the Nevada constitution that would have deregulated the state's energy market.

 Relationships

 In the summer of 2007, Scott married long-time girlfriend Kelsy Ully, a WestJet crew scheduler.
 After they moved to Las Vegas, he wrote later, her model/waitress job at a day club damaged their relationship.
 They separated in 2010, and eventually divorced.

 From 2016 to April 2018, he dated Jacinta Kuznetsov, a Canadian radio producer.

 In an interview with HollywoodLife, Scott revealed that he and Zooey Deschanel had started dating after meeting on an August 2019 segment of Carpool Karaoke.
 The announcement came one week after Deschanel announced that she and her husband, Jacob Pechenik, were divorcing.
+Scott and Deschanel announced their engagement on 14 August 2023.